RTAkland/KEmbeddableResources/README.md

 }
 ```

-But this gradle plugin is only compat for KMP project
+kembeddable is only compat for KMP project

+# IMPORTANT

+> Write generated files into disk is recommended, frequent use of API to access the generated
+> resources will increase memory usage

+> If compression is on, the memory will be higher, it may affect performance

 # Apply plugin